-1 Introduction
+1. Introduction

 Organic agriculture follows a strategy of preventive environmental management, contributing to environmental sustainability by reducing soil and water pollution, promoting biodiversity, and using less energy (FAO, 2021).
 The objective is to produce and process food using only natural ingredients and methods to reduce the environmental impact by meeting international and self-imposed standards (European Commission, 2023).
 Organic food is thus not only important for environmental and personal health but is also becoming increasingly popular in society.
-From an environmental, social, and economic perspective, the continued positive development of organic agriculture and food sales is thus desirable (Aghasafari, Karbasi, Mohammadi, & Calisti, 2020).
+From an environmental, social, and economic perspective, the continued positive development of organic agriculture and food sales is thus desirable (Aghasafari et al., 2020).

-For example, Germany is the world's second-largest market for organics, generating annual sales of 16 billion euros (ca. \$17,2 billion) in 2021, which represents more than 10% of global sales for organic food (BÖLW, 2022).
-While the organic market in Germany has reached a maturity stage (Iweala, Spiller, & Meyerding, 2019), the representation of organic foods in the densely populated Asian markets is still rather limited (Pham, Nguyen, Phan, & Nguyen, 2019).
+For example, Germany is the world's second-largest market for organics, generating annual sales of 16 billion euros (ca. \$17,2 billion) in 2021, which represents more than 10% of global sales for organic food (BOLW, 2022).
+While the organic market in Germany has reached a maturity stage (Iweala et al., 2019), the representation of organic foods in the densely populated Asian markets is still rather limited (Pham et al., 2019).
 In Thailand, the organic food industry is a niche market with a 3 billion Baht (ca. \$90 million) market value, representing as little as 0.002% of the total Thai consumer spending in 2020 (Statista, 2021; Theparat, 2020).

 Understanding factors that shape the purchase intention for organic food products is thus decisive and helps marketers and researchers to better address people's needs and shape sustainable food consumption in the future (Thøgersen, 2009).
 One important tool for examining the decision-making of consumers is the means-end chain (MEC) theory, which concludes with people's perception of product attributes and their linkage with consequences and personal values.
-The MEC theory's basic assumption is that people tend to choose products with attributes (='means') that lead to a desired outcome, which in turn matches their personal values and life goals (='end') (Gutman, 1982; Reynolds & Olson, 2001).
-MEC theory has hardly been used to identify drivers of consumers' organic food choices.
-The few published studies indicate that people in emerging (e.g. Taiwan) and mature markets (e.g. Italy, Germany, or the US) associate organics with health, good taste, rich nutrition, environmental protection, and food safety (Baker, Thompson, Engelken, & Huntley, 2004; Chen, Lee, & Huang, 2015; Haas, Sterns, Meixner, Nyob, & Taar, 2013; Zanoli
+The MEC theory's basic assumption is that people tend to choose products with attributes (='means') that lead to a desired outcome, which in turn matches their https://doi.org/10.1016/j.jclepro.2023.140313